The I of my verse is not necessarily ME

 All the sincerity required in art is that you should

 Christopher Brennan, ‘Chevaux de frise’ (1896)

 Christopher Brennan, Australia’s first truly modern poet, penned the lines above as part of an ongoing debate with his friend Dowell O’Reilly about poetry and aesthetics.
-Geoffrey Wilkes explains that Brennan’s title, ‘Chevaux de Frise’, refers to ‘the array of spikes set up by the Frisians to repel cavalry charges’ and suggests that ‘Brennan’s dicta might be thought of as the spikes on which O’Reilly’s arguments would impale themselves or at least as an outwork thrown up in defense of his own poetry.’
+G. A. Wilkes explains that Brennan’s title, ‘Chevaux de Frise’, refers to ‘the array of spikes set up by the Frisians to repel cavalry charges’ and suggests that ‘Brennan’s dicta might be thought of as the spikes on which O’Reilly’s arguments would impale themselves or at least as an outwork thrown up in defense of his own poetry.’
 Axel Clark reads these lines as ‘both a positive statement, as well as a defensive tactic.’
 Brennan, he writes, ‘was proposing a poetry which would serve as a kind of autobiography – not as a chronicle of “real events”, but as an expression of “moods”.’
 For Katherine Barnes, however, Brennan was doing something larger: ‘He was seeking to express universal moods, aspects of the human condition.’